Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Experiments

-\paragraph{Datasets.} We conduct experiments on the following real-world datasets: (a) \textbf{CIFAR-10}~\cite{krizhevsky2009learning}: A widely used image classification dataset consisting of 60K images across 10 classes. (b) \textbf{CIFAR-10 C}~\cite{hendrycks2019benchmarking}: A variant of CIFAR-10 where common corruptions are applied, resulting in an image dataset with a distribution shift from the original data. (c) \textbf{VLCS}~\cite{fang2013unbiased}: A dataset comprising images from four distinct domains (VOC2007, LabelMe, Caltech101, SUN09), all sharing the same label space. (d) \textbf{Amazon Reviews}~\cite{hou2024bridging}: Amazon user product review data, which is organized into domains by product category.
+\paragraph{Datasets.} We conduct experiments on the following diverse datasets: (a) \textbf{CIFAR-10}~\cite{krizhevsky2009learning}: A widely used image classification dataset containing 60k images across 10 classes. (b) \textbf{CIFAR-10 C}~\cite{hendrycks2019benchmarking}: A variant of CIFAR-10 where common corruptions are applied, resulting in an image dataset with a distribution shift from the original data. (c) \textbf{VLCS}~\cite{fang2013unbiased}: A dataset comprising images from four distinct domains (VOC2007, LabelMe, Caltech101, SUN09), all sharing the same label space. (d) \textbf{Amazon Reviews}~\cite{hou2024bridging}: Amazon user product review data, which is organized into domains by product category.
 We convert the original 5-point ratings into three sentiment classes.
 In this work, we focus on the Books, Electronics, and Home and Kitchen domains. (e) \textbf{ImageNet}~\cite{deng2009imagenet}: A large-scale dataset of labeled natural images spanning thousands of object categories, widely used for visual recognition research.
-In this work, we use several of its derived domains: V2~\cite{recht2019imagenet}, S~\cite{gao2022large}, R~\cite{hendrycks2021many}, and A~\cite{hendrycks2021natural}. (f) \textbf{DomainNet}~\cite{peng2019moment}: A benchmark dataset designed to evaluate cross-domain generalization, comprising images from six distinct domains covering the same set of object categories.
+In this work, we use several of its derived domains: ImageNet-V2 (V2)~\cite{recht2019imagenet}, ImageNet-Sketch (S)~\cite{wang2019learning}, ImageNet-R (R)~\cite{hendrycks2021many}, and ImageNet-A (A)~\cite{hendrycks2021natural}. (f) \textbf{DomainNet}~\cite{peng2019moment}: A benchmark dataset designed to evaluate cross-domain generalization, comprising images from six distinct domains covering the same set of object categories.

 \paragraph{Setting.} Our method views the upper bound of OOD loss as a utility to pick ID samples that best improve cross-domain generalization.
 We computed EV scores from normalized ID embeddings, combined them with ID loss-based valuations.
-Based on the integrated scores, we curated a subset of the ID data to train a logistic regression model evaluated on a target domain.
+Based on the integrated scores, we curated a subset of the ID data to train a logistic regression model, which we optimized for 10 epochs using Adam with a learning rate of 0.001 and evaluated on the target domain.
 For example, in VLCS, we designate SUN09 as the target domain.
 Data valuation and validation use the remaining three domains, and testing is performed solely on SUN09.
 Throughout this process, we use embeddings extracted from either ResNet50~\cite{he2016deep} and ViT-B/16~\cite{dosovitskiy2020image} for image-based datasets, and RoBERTa-base~\cite{liu2019roberta} for text-based datasets such as Amazon Reviews.